Clive2312/duckdb/draft/psuedo.md

 Let us first define the semantics of our policy function:

 ```
-PolicyFunction {
+Class PolicyFunction {
-	getModifiedPlan() : return the modified logical plan along with the checkers and tainter functions appended to the operators.
+	getModifiedPlan() : return the modified logical plan along with the checkers and tainter functions appended to the operators by calling modifyNodes.

-	apply(): First checks if the condition for the policy matches the logical tree or not.
-If it does, modifies the logical tree to include policy enforcement logic, and/or throws an error is the policy match is just a query structure match.
+	matchCondition(): Checks if the condition for the policy matches the logical tree or not, and/or throws an error is the policy match is just a query structure match.

 	/*Tree operations*/